 8. The Needs

 The special needs most common in Ukraine adoption range from minor and correctable to complex.
 Prospective adoptive parents should be prepared for various cardiovascular diseases, cancer, chronic respiratory diseases, and prenatal exposure to alcohol, tobacco, and environmental pollution.
 There are also concerns about a family history of high blood pressure, diabetes, and obesity.

 Alcoholism is a serious social and medical problem in many Eastern European nations.
-International adoption doctors have reported a higher incidence of FASD in Ukraine than from other placing countries.
-One report estimated the FASD rate in Ukrainian orphanages as 8 times the worldwide average: approximately 15 per 1000 births (Aronson 2003b).
+International adoption doctors have reported a higher incidence of FASD in Ukraine than in other placing countries.
+One report estimated the FASD rate in Ukrainian orphanages as eight times the worldwide average: approximately 15 per 1000 births (Aronson 2003b).
 Ukrainian orphans are at an increased risk for FAS and FASD.

 For more specific needs, Ukraine maintains this list of what is considered special needs under Ukrainian law.

 Upon returning home with the adopted child, Ukrainian adoption law requests that parents register the child with the Embassy or Consulate of Ukraine.
 The process is detailed at the Embassy’s website.